MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/site-lifecycle-management.md

 ### Site owner notifications

 The notifications inform SharePoint site owners a site has been inactive for an X number of months.
 If they want to keep the site, they should select the **Certify site** button found in the notification email.
+Once a site owner certifies a site as active, the site lifecycle management system wouldn't consider it inactive for one year.

+> [!NOTE]
+> When certifying a site, site owners may get a 403 error if tenant-level restricted access control settings are active, blocking site access.
+Before creating an inactive site policy, check for any such settings that could disrupt site attestation by the respective site owner.

 If a site owner doesn't act after three consecutive email notifications, site lifecycle management withholds sending notifications for the next three instances (90 days) known as the **cool off period**.
 The site is then labeled as **unactioned**.